background-image

 Sales and marketing

-Operators, dispatchers, warehouse managers, and other logistics professionals aren't the only ones who benefit from AI in logistics.
+Operators, dispatchers, warehouse managers, and other logistics professionals aren't the only ones who benefit from AI use in logistics.
 AI solutions can streamline processes from the customer's side, providing marketing analysts, sales managers, and company representatives with valuable assets for increasing conversion rates and amplifying customer experience.

 • Point-of-sale forecasting